 Every day we make decisions using our money beliefs as a guiding light.
 Unfortunately, some of those beliefs may be incorrect.
-So today, I'd like to debunk three myths I most often come across as a financial advisor.
+So today, we would like to debunk three myths about money that people encounter on a regular basis.

 Everyone needs to take the time to figure out when they would like to retire and what they plan to do in retirement.
 Too many people erroneously assume $1 million is the magical number they need to achieve.
 It’s entirely possible you are correct.
 Or it may be significantly less or significantly more.
 Why?
 Because it depends on what YOU want.

 One thing I’ve noticed is people rely too heavily on what others tell them they need for retirement.
 Their neighbor, co-worker or the guy yelling the loudest on TV is who they follow without taking into consideration their own needs.
 Remember, this person isn’t you, and their vision of the perfect retirement may differ completely from yours.

 Since I assume you want to live your dreams and not mine or theirs, please don’t assume what number is right for me is right for you.
 Instead figure out what you need and go from there.